akeneo/pim-helpcenter/content/md/first-steps/manage-your-measurements.md

 The unit is now added.

 ::: warning
-When a [product attribute](manage-your-attributes.html#create-an-attribute) is linked to a measurement family, once a unit is created, you will only be able to edit its translated labels and symbol.
+If a [product attribute](manage-your-attributes.html#create-an-attribute) is linked to a measurement family, once a unit is created, you will only be able to edit its translated labels and symbol.
 :::

 ::: info